 The more independent route would be to rent a car and get a hotel room somewhere in Fairbanks (or beyond).
 Get a north-viewing room so you can look out the hotel window and check if the auroras are coming in.
 Start looking for a green band as soon as it's dark.
 The peak hours are 10pm-2am but I've seen them anytime between dusk and dawn.

 Hope is always the key word when I'm on an aurora hunt.
 Bring books and things to keep yourself occupied because, as you probably already know, there are no guarantees.
 Pray for luck and luck comes to the patient ones.
-To fill your spare time you could research dog sled rides or check out the ice sculpture championship.
+To fill your spare time you could research dog sled rides or check out the World Ice Art Championship.
 Fairbanks has a big movie theater for those cloudy nights.